- TOP

 Use the correct form to work your muscles without injury

-If you train with incorrect form, not only will you not put stress on the targeted muscles, but you will also put unnecessary strain on your joints and ligaments, increasing your risk of injury.
+One of the most important factors in determining the effectiveness of your training is proper form.
+If you train with incorrect form, not only will you not put stress on the targeted muscles, but you will also put unnecessary strain on your joints and ligaments, increasing the risk of injury.

 Continue working for at least three months